w3c/wcag-act-rules/content/rules/73f2c2/proposed.md

 - the element is part of [sequential focus navigation][]; or
 - the element has a [tabindex value][] that is not null.

-**Exception**: Elements that lose focus during a period of up to 1 second after gaining focus, without the user interacting with the page the element is on, are not considered _focusable_.
+**Exception**: Elements that lose focus and do not regain focus during a period of up to 1 second after gaining focus, without the user interacting with the page the element is on, are not considered _focusable_.

 Notes: